-- 10.1.
-A child is only refused admission if one of the following criteria are met: - The nursery has reached its admissions limit - The child is not of the appropriate age - 10.2.
-Parents do not have a statutory right to appeal against the admission authority's refusal to award a place to their child. - 10.3.
+A child is only refused admission if one of the following criteria are met:

+- The nursery has reached its admissions limit - The child is not of the appropriate age

+As nursery education is not compulsory, parents do not have a statutory right to appeal against the admission authority's refusal to award a place to their child.

 Parents may appeal to the SEND tribunal against the provision named by the authority in the EHC plan.